repobee/repobee/docs/gitlab.rst

 RepoBee and GitLab
 ******************

 As of v2.3.0, RepoBee fully supports GitLab for all commands, both on https://gitlab.com and on self-hosted GitLab instances.
 The functionality is new, so please report any bugs you find on the
 `issue tracker <https://github.com/repobee/repobee/issues/new>`.
-All of RepoBee's system tests run against a GitLab instances, so I have every intention of continuing to improve the GitLab experience.
+All of RepoBee's system tests run against a GitLab instances, so we have every intention of continuing to improve the GitLab experience.

 .. note::